scalar-labs/scalar-kubernetes/README.md

 # Scalar Kubernetes

-Scalar Kubernetes is a set of Terraform modules, Kubernetes Helm charts, and Ansible playbooks that can be used to orchestrate a Scalar DLT network in a cloud environment.
+Scalar Kubernetes is a set of Terraform modules, Helm charts, and Ansible playbooks that can be used to orchestrate a Scalar DLT network in a cloud environment.
 The Terraform modules are mainly used to create Cassandra nodes and a Kubernetes cluster.
 The Helm charts are used to deploy stateless Scalar DL containers such as scalar-ledger and Envoy on the Kubernetes cluster.
 The Ansible playbooks are used to install required tools such as kubectl on bastion and manage the Kubernetes applications.

 Note that the current version only supports the deployment of a single Scalar DLT cluster in Azure.
 It does *NOT* support multi-cluster Scalar DLT deployment, where multiple ledgers are managed independently through Scalar DM and other cloud providers.